zulalakkan/ukbb_cardiac/README.md

 * train_network.py, which trains a network on a dataset with both images and manual annotations;
 * deploy_network.py, which deploys the trained network onto new images, i.e. your test set.

-You will notice there is another directory named *data*, which contains the scripts for preparing the training dataset.
+**Data preparation** You will notice there is another directory named *data*, which contains the scripts for preparing the training dataset.
 For a machine learning project, data preparation step including acquisition, cleaning, format conversion etc normally takes at least the same amount of your time and headache, if nor more, as the machine learning step.
 But this is a crucial part, as all the following work (your novel machine learning ideas) needs the data.

 In my project, I use imaging data from [the UK Biobank](http://www.ukbiobank.ac.uk/), which is a very large clinical research resource.
 Its sub-project, [the UK Biobank Imaging Study](http://imaging.ukbiobank.ac.uk/), aims to conduct detailed MRI imaging scans of the vital organs of over 100,000 participants.
 Researchers can [apply](http://www.ukbiobank.ac.uk/register-apply/) to use the UK Biobank data resource for health-related research in the public interest.